ChristianSiebke/DReaM-Driver-Reaction-Model/README.md

 # What is openPASS

-The openPASS (Open Platform for Assessment of Safety Systems) tool is an open source developed framework for the simulation of interaction between traffic participants to evaluate and parametrize active safety systems.
-The simulation is based on a specific situation configuration and can contain several simulation runs, which differ due to random parameters.
+OpenPASS (Open Platform for Assessment of Safety Systems) is an open source simulation platform for the effectiveness analysis of advanced driver and assistance systems (ADAS) and autonomous driving (AD) systems.
+OpenPASS takes a specific but configurable traffic situation and offers possibilities to repeat this situation under varying conditions, each generated from a diverse set of user defined probability distributions, such as for vehicle speeds.
+As a result, multiple simulation outputs are generated which can be evaluated in each case.

 The software suite of openPASS started as a set of stand-alone applications, which can be installed and configured individually.
 Over time, especially the graphical user interface evolved to a single entry point, enabling the average user to use openPASS as a “monolithic” tool.